SparkCalcSparkCalc

 Pizza Size Value Calculator

-Is a large pizza really a better deal than two mediums?
-This calculator settles the age-old debate by comparing pizzas based on actual area and price per square unit.
-Enter the dimensions and prices of any pizzas you're considering, and instantly see which offers more pizza and which is the better value.
-Works with both round and rectangular pizzas, and handles any units you prefer.
+Is a large pizza a better deal than two mediums?
+This calculator compares pizzas by area and price per square unit.
+Enter the dimensions and prices to see which option provides more pizza and which has the lower unit price.
+It works with round and rectangular pizzas in any supported unit.

 Pizza A